 Do you Have a Child Support Case?

-Michael D. Fluke, P.A. can Serve as your Child Support Attorney in Dunedin & Tampa
+Michael D. Fluke, P.A. can Serve as your Child Support Attorney in the Dunedin, Clearwater & Tampa, FL area

 Child Support may be one of the easiest and clearly defined areas of Family Law.
 In Florida, we use child support guidelines to calculate the amount of child support that will be paid.
 The numbers that are plugged into the Florida Child Support Guidelines are the net incomes of each Party, the cost of child care, the cost of health insurance and the cost of uncovered medical, dental and prescriptions that have not been ordered to be paid on a percentage basis by the court.
 An adjustment will be made if parent paying child support has 20% or more timesharing.
 Only under very limited circumstances can the court depart from the Child Support Guidelines amount.
 Child Support can be ordered to by paid directly from one spouse to the other, through the local Clerk's office, or through the State of Florida Child Support Disbursement Unit.
 The court has the ability to enter an Income Withholding Order (IWO) to have child support taken directly out of a paycheck.

 While the calculation of child support is a fairly easy task, child support enforcement proceedings can become significant litigation.
 Failure to pay child support is subject to the court's contempt powers and a person found in contempt can spend 5 months, 29 days in jail without the benefit of a jury trial.